tamarastojchevska/MSE-Web-App/README.md

 - **SQLite** - It is used to establish a communication between the Flask application and the database.
 It is also used to filter and return data from the given user inputs.
 - **Plotly** - For the display of the technical analysis performed on the historical data, the plotting library Plotly is used.
 It uses charts (plots) to showcase the correlation between the historical data and the different indicators, such as Moving Averages and Oscillators.
 - **Docker** - It is used for containerization of the app and running it locally without the use of an IDE.
+- **Bootstrap** - The design of the application is done with the CSS framework Bootstrap, using its variety of free templates.

 ## How to run the app
 ### Homework 1